anushreedas/CNN_Dishwasher-safe_or_Not/README.md

 ## Dataset
 The images for the dataset were collected from Kaggle and Google, along with some self-clicked photos of Kitchenware.
 As a part of preprocessing, the images are cropped to square and resized to 256x256 image using the code written in [Crop_and_Resize.py](Crop_and_Resize.py).

+The [notebook]()  explores the clusters of similar images by applying KMeans Clustering on features extracted by VGG16 model and reduced by PCA algorithm provided by the Sklearn library.

 Further, the images were arranged in folders based on the type of kitchen with the directory structure as follows:
 ```
 dataset